wessenstam/calm_infraorch_bootcamp/calm_multivm_linux/calm_multivm_linux.rst

       :align: center

    .. note::
-      As the screen shows the steps that will be run, dependencies are also show.
+      As the screen shows the steps that will be run, dependencies are also shown (organge lines).
 They are represented by the organge lines and created by Calm automatically.
 An example of this is the orange line that flows from **Database_Tier Start** towards **...r - Package Install** of the Webserver_VM.
 That dependencies is there due to the fact that one of the task has the macro **@@{Database_Tier.address}@@** in it.
       Before Calm can patch that variable, the service needs to be started first so Calm knows the IP address(es) of the service.

 #.
 Follow the deployment till it has the **RUNNING** state.
 The total deployment takes approx. 10 minutes